Rupesh-Varshney/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System

 Building a movie recommendation system is a popular project in the field of data science and machine learning.
 It involves leveraging user data and movie information to create personalized movie recommendations for users.
-Here's a step-by-step breakdown of the project, from requirements to conclusion:
+Here's a step-by-step breakdown of the project, from requirements to conclusion.

-<b>1.
-Requirements Gathering:</b>
+1. Requirements Gathering:

 Understand the project's scope and goals.
 Identify the data sources: You will need movie metadata (titles, genres, release dates, etc.) and user interaction data (ratings, views, etc.).